 - Asbestos awareness training preferred

 - Strong reading, writing, and speaking skills (in English)

 - Ability to read, interpret, and follow blueprints, technical diagrams, and schematics

 - Demonstrated ability to operate hand, air, and power tools

 - Able to lift and move up to 50 pounds regularly

 Average Base Pay

-When working as a carpenter, the most common skills you will need to perform your job and for career success are Strong WORK Ethic, Professionalism, Roofs, Well Organized and Written Communication.
+When working as a Carpenter, the most common skills you will need to perform your job and for career success are Strong WORK Ethic, Professionalism, Well Organized, Written Communication and Finish Carpentry.

 - Construction Project Manager